patterns-app/patterns-devkit/README.md

 ### Datablocks

-A `datablock` is an immutable set of data records of uniform `schema` -- think csv file, pandas dataframe, or database table. `datablocks` are the basic data unit of basis, the unit that `datafunctions` take as input and produce as output.
-Once created, a datablock's data will never change: no records will be added or deleted, or data points modified.
-More precisely, `datablocks` are a reference to an abstract ideal of a set of records, and will have one or more `StoredDataBlocks` persisting those records on a specific `storage` medium in a specific `dataformat` -- a CSV on the local file, a JSON string in memory, or a table in Postgres.
+A `block` is an immutable set of data records of uniform `schema` -- think csv file, pandas dataframe, or database table. `blocks` are the basic data unit of basis, the unit that `datafunctions` take as input and produce as output.
+Once created, a block's data will never change: no records will be added or deleted, or data points modified.
+More precisely, `blocks` are a reference to an abstract ideal of a set of records, and will have one or more `StoredBlocks` persisting those records on a specific `storage` medium in a specific `dataformat` -- a CSV on the local file, a JSON string in memory, or a table in Postgres.
 Basis abstracts over specific formats and storage engines, and provides conversion and i/o between them while maintaining byte-perfect consistency -- to the extent possible for given formats and storages.

-### DataFunctions
+### Functions

 Data `datafunctions` are the core computational unit of basis.
-They are pure functions that operate on `datablocks` and are added as nodes to a function graph, linking one node's output to another's input via `streams`.
-DataFunctions are written in python or sql.
+They are pure functions that operate on `blocks` and are added as nodes to a function graph, linking one node's output to another's input via `streams`.
+Functions are written in python or sql.

-DataFunctions may consume (or "reference") zero or more inputs, and may emit zero or more output streams.
+Functions may consume (or "reference") zero or more inputs, and may emit zero or more output streams.
-DataFunctions can also take parameters.
+Functions can also take parameters.
 Inputs (upstream nodes) and parameters (configuration) are inferred automatically from a function's type annotations -- the type of input, whether required or optional, and what schemas/types are expected.